South placer fire burn permit 2026

 1. Click ‘Get Form’ to open the south placer fire burn permit in the editor.

 2. Begin by entering the 'Permit Issue Date' at the top of the form.
-This is crucial as it indicates the validity period of your permit.
+This date indicates when your permit becomes valid.

 3. Fill in your name and contact information, including phone number, to ensure you can be reached if necessary.